Elderjs/docs/elderguide.com/elderjs.md

 **Note:** If you're interested in **i18n** [please look at this issue](https://github.com/Elderjs/elderjs/issues/6) as robust support could be offered by a community plugin.

+### Database Connections, APIs, and External Data Sources

+The `data` function of each route is designed to be the central place to fetch data for a route but the implementation details are very open ended and up to you.

+Just about anything you can do in Node.js you can do in a `data` function.

+That said, one of the most common things a `data` function will need to do is to connect to a remote data store.

+The recommended way of setting up that connection is [to populate the `query` object on the `bootstrap` hook](https://elderguide.com/tech/elderjs/#hook-example-1-bootstrap).

+Using this pattern allows you to share a database connection across the entire lifecycle of your Elder.js site.

 ## Hooks: How to Customize Elder.js

 Elder.js hooks are designed to be modular, sharable, and easily bundled in to [Elder.js plugins](https://github.com/Elderjs/plugins) for common use cases... while still giving developers of all skill levels an easy way to customize core page generation logic to their own needs.